econ-seunghee/econ-seunghee.github.io/_pages/research.md

 Policy Reports (in Korean)
 -----
+* <b>"A Study on Intergenerational Mobility: Focusing on Educational Mobility"</b>, KDI Policy Study, 2024.
 * <b>"Weather Condition Changes on Prices: Effects and Implication"</b>, KDI Feature Article, 2024.
 * <b>"A Study on Elderly Poverty: Focusing on Income and Consumption"</b>, KDI Policy Study, 2023.
 * <b>"Assessing Old-Age Poverty with Income and Assets: Generational Insights and Policy Directions"</b>, KDI FOCUS, 2023.